bglamadrid/pugtail/README.md

 1. Clone the repo, or produce a new repo from the GitHub template.
 2. In your terminal, run `npm run dev` to initiate the `webpack-dev-server` on port 8000.
-3. Browse to `localhost:8000`.
-You should see the base template as outlined in the `src/views/index.pug` file.
+3. Browse `http://localhost:8000`.
+You should see the base template as outlined in the `/src/views/index.pug` file.
 4. That's all.
 Start building or hacking right away!

 You also have these other commands available: